XcooBee/xcoobee-cookie-kit/packages/xcoobee-cookie-kit-web/README.md

 ## What is the XCK

+The XCK is not just an information overlay.
+It is an active cookie and consent manager for your site.
+Most current cookie GDPR notices for websites are just that: Overlays that display information but do not actively manage cookie creation and life-cycles.
+You are still responsible for handling cookies and fingerprinting correctly.
+In contrast to this, the XcooBee Cookie Plugin is a true cookie-consent and life-cycle manager.
+It will help you implement the premises of the GDPR and European e-directive correctly.

 The objective of the XcooBee Cookie Kit (XCK) is to enable websites to manage their Cookie consent more effectively and with less annoyance to their users.
 The XCK can work in concert with the XcooBee network to improve overall management for users and businesses but that is not required.
 When the XCK works independently of XcooBee some management functionality will not be available.

 The XCK makes it easy to plugin cookie consent into your website.
 It handles all user interaction to obtain consent and lets the website know which cookies can be used for each users while they visit your website.
 Similarly, your website can now be informed when users change their consent even when they are not visiting it.